 Your topper is ready to adorn your cake!

 This delicious cake recipe and handmade heart garland by Elle will make anyone swoon!
-We would love to see your Valentine’s day bakes, so remember to upload them to the project gallery and to #trimcraft when uploading to social media.
+We would love to see your Valentine’s day bakes, so remember to upload them to the Inspiration Area and to #trimcraft when uploading to social media.